pckhib/node-red-contrib-google/README.md

 2. Copy the `Client ID` and `Client secret` and paste them into the Config Node

  * Add scopes that you would like to access.
-For instance to access the drive APIs to create and managa files use
+For instance to access the drive APIs to create and manage files use

   ```
   https://www.googleapis.com/auth/drive